EternityForest/awesome-standards/README.md

 There are many types of ball bearings, but the 608 size found in skateboards is perhaps the best known.

+### Air Filters

+Despite the extreme usefulness, there aren't really many standards for small filters.
+There are various standards for large furnace filters, but small air purifiers typically have their own proprietary filter sizes.

+The exception is 3M Bayonet-style respirator cartridges.
+A variety of different filters fit this connector, se intended for particulate matter, and dome for mote toxic gasses.

+They are sometimes used in 3D printable projects, but commercial air purifiers other than masks typically do not use them.

 ## Data Storage